codastic/react-positioning-portal/README.md

 - `children: React.ReactNode | ((params: RenderProps) => React.ReactNode)`:

-  Since state is handled inside of the component its possible to render the children via a render function and to receive the following render props:
+  Since state is handled inside of the component, it's possible to render the children via a render function and to receive the following render props:
   ```
   interface RenderProps {
     close: () => void;